sp00k5/CyberSoc/NOTES/Linux.md

   - Command-line interface: A concise and efficient mode of interacting with the OS, without requiring the overhead of a graphic user interface (bash)
   - Graphical user interface: An interactive click and point based interactive approach to interacting with the system's programs

 **Desktop Environments** - Bundle of components that provide common graphical interface such as icons, toolbars, wallpapers and desktop widgets, allowing users to interact with keyboard and mouse.

-terminal / ssh /desktop environment / VM
+- XFCE
+- KDE
+- GNOME

+**Terminal** - A device which is capable of interpretting human input through interface and returning data output possibly through a device.
+  - Terminal Emulators - Virtual applications that emulate a terminal to the computer
+  - Terminal Window -  A terminal emulator inside a graphical user interface and allow the user access to a text terminal and all its applications such as command-line interfaces (CLI) and text user interface (TUI) applications

+**Console** - Each computer only has one console attached to the host, can view error messages during boot `tty shells are virtual consoles and they use the same keyboard and monitor`

+**Shell** - Linux is a program that interprets the commands you enter in a terminal window, so the operating system can understand what you want to do
+  - Bash
+  - Zsh

+**Virtual Machines** - Allows you to share a system with many virtual environments.
+The hypervisor manages the hardware and separates the physical resources from the virtual environments.
+Resources are partitioned as needed from the physical environment to the VMs.

 ## SLIDE (5)
 `#Tools`

-Useful stuff to aid
+Useful stuff to aid are:

-revshells
+- [explainshells](https://explainshell.com) - Breaksdown a entered command by what each part does